Throughout this innovative program, you will benefit from extensive hands-on experience needed to work in "state of the art" meat cutting facilities.

 We are assessing interest for the potential delivery of the Retail Meat Specialist program in Moose Jaw.
 If you are interested and would like to be informed about any future offerings of the program in Moose Jaw, please fill out this form

-Retail Meat Specialist is an applied certificate program offered on-campus and in partnership with Saskatchewan regional colleges.
+Retail Meat Specialist is a certificate program offered on-campus and in partnership with Saskatchewan regional colleges.
 It will help you develop the skills you need to be successful in the meat-cutting industry.
 Our comprehensive curriculum and highly trained instructors will help you develop the professional skills you need for success in the industry.
 The program is built around food safety and focuses on:

 Employers and/or supervisors of the practicum may require a Criminal Record Check and/or security clearance before you can complete the program requirements.